 A loss assessor can manage emergency building works, negotiate interim payments to cover emergency costs including replacing furniture, fixtures and re-stocking if you have asset protection insurance, as well as staff wages.
 They can help you find temporary premises and they can assess fire damage and loss.
 A loss assessor will prepare your claim and negotiate with your insurer’s loss adjuster, their investigator, surveyor, solicitor and contractors.
 They will negotiate the maximum possible settlement and compile a business interruption claim which calculates your loss of profits based on forecasts of present and future turnover not turnover from previous years.
 They can also escalate the claim if there is any disagreement about interim or final payments.

 However, if you need building repair work done, a loss assessor will assign a chartered surveyor, contents specialist and builder, usually without charging a recruitment fee.
 You can appoint your own builder etc. but the loss assessor, who works for your business insurance company, may then charge you commission.
-Charles Piton Ltd is an expert fire damage restoration company that can help you negotiate with your insurers.
+CPL t/a Rainbow International is an expert fire damage restoration company that can help you negotiate with your insurers.
 In the end, your building will be pristine: cleaner than before the fire.